Articles

 Accurate Time Tracking and Timely Submission

-DCAA-compliant time tracking mandates that each employee is responsible for tracking their time and assigning it to the correct contract, project, or task.
+DCAA-compliant timekeeping mandates that each employee is responsible for tracking their time and assigning it to the correct contract, project, or task.

-Employees must also track their time in real time and complete and submit their timesheets daily.
+Employees must track their time in real time and complete and submit their timesheets daily.

 Timesheet Approval

 Timesheets must be reviewed and verified by a supervisor.
-Their job is to ensure that all the information on the timesheets is present and correct before it is fully approved.
+Their job is to ensure all the information is present and correct before it is fully approved.

-When this happens, this process must be followed:
+When this happens, the following process must be followed:

-• The supervisor must approve the adjustments to ensure the changes are valid and justified.
+• The supervisor must approve the adjustments to confirm they’re valid and justified.

 • A valid reason for the adjustment must be documented alongside it.